The Ozeki 10 Robot Operating System is a great messaging platform to setup communication between

 Detecting motion is fun and you can add many interraction to the detected motion with the help of Ozeki Robot Controller.

-You can add motion detection to all 3 type of supported cameras, which include USB, IP and MJPEG cameras.
+You can add motion detection only to USB cameras.

 In most cases it is advised to start recording camera stream in case of motion detection to perform surveillance tasks, although you can